Prabharoop/captcha-detect/README.md

-An approach for detecting captcha with the help of deep learning.
+An approach for detecting captchas with the help of deep learning.